-#1 tactic on how to get tons of traffic for your eCommerce with little efforts by focusing on long-tail keywords
+#1 tactic on how to get tons of traffic for your eCommerce with long-tail keywords and Product Filter

-Thus, even if you master social media like a pro, you would probably never get the same traffic in absolute numbers, as you’re likely to gain it from Google.
+Meaning, even if you master social media like a pro, you would probably never get the same traffic in absolute numbers, as you could have it from Google.

-So the question is: how сan small and medium eCommerce businesses gain traffic from search engines on condition the first pages of Google search results are totally controlled by the eCommerce giants and Google services?
+The question is: how сan small and medium eCommerce businesses gain traffic from search engines?
+And do that despite the first pages of Google search results being totally controlled by the eCommerce giants and Google services.

-The answer is: By focusing on the less competitive long-tail keywords.
+The answer is nothing like a devious plan: turn to the less competitive long-tail keywords.

 What does “long-tail” stand for?